gregsaun/prusa_i3_bear_upgrade/half_upgrade/README.md

 ## What's new in v2.0 ?

-* Now use M5x12mm on Y motor mount (instead of M5x15mm) to be able to easily remove all motor screws when tightened to the frame
+* Now use M5x12mm on Y motor mount (instead of M5x15mm) to easily remove all motor screws when tightened to the frame
 * Improved manual
 * Stronger rod holders (and use less plastics)
 * PSU lower mount not use pockets for nuts to ease assembly